Reform Judaism: The US and Classical Reform

 On 3–6 November 1869, the two and their followers met in Philadelphia.
 Described by Meyer as American Reform's "declaration of independence", they stated their commitment to the principles already formulated in Germany: priestly privileges, the belief in Resurrection, and a personal Messiah were denied.
 A practical, far-reaching measure, not instituted in the home country until 1910, was acceptance of civil marriage and divorce.
 A get was no longer required.
 In 1873, Wise founded the Union of American Hebrew Congregations (since 2003, Union for Reform Judaism), the denominational body.
 In 1875, he established the movement's rabbinical seminary, Hebrew Union College, at Cincinnati, Ohio.
 He and Einhorn also quarreled in the matter of liturgy, each issuing his own prayerbook, Minhag America (American Rite) and Olat Tamid (Regular Burnt Offering) respectively, which they hoped to make standard issue.
 Eventually, the Union Prayer Book was adopted in 1895.
-The movement spread rapidly: in 1860, when it began its ascent, there were few Reform synagogues and 200 traditional ones in the United States.
-By 1880, a mere handful of the existing 275 houses of worship were not affiliated with it.
+The movement spread rapidly: in 1860, when it began its ascent, there were few Reform synagogues and 200 Orthodox in the United States.
+By 1880, a mere handful of the existing 275 were not affiliated with it.

+The proponents of Reform or progressive forms of Judaism had consistently claimed since the early nineteenth-century that they sought to reconcile Jewish religion with the best of contemporary scientific thought.
+The science of evolution was arguably the scientific idea that drew the most sustained interest.
+A good example is the series of twelve sermons published as The Cosmic God (1876) by Isaac Meyer Wise, who offered an alternative theistic account of transmutation to that of Darwinism, which he dismissed as 'homo-brutalism'.
+Other Reform rabbis who were more sympathetic to Darwinian conceptions of evolution were Kaufmann Kohler, Emil G. Hirsch, and Joseph Krauskopf.
+These engaged with high-profile sceptics and atheists such as Robert Ingersoll and Felix Adler as well as with proponents of biological evolutionary theory, with the result that a distinctly panentheistic character of US Reform Jewish theology was observable.